EHE Overview

 CDC EHE Accomplishments

 The plan leverages critical scientific advances in HIV prevention, diagnosis, treatment, and outbreak response by coordinating the highly successful programs, resources, and infrastructure of many HHS agencies and offices.
-Initially, the initiative is focusing on areas where HIV transmission occurs most frequently, providing 57 geographic focus areas with an infusion of additional resources, expertise, and technology to develop and implement locally tailored EHE plans.
+The initiative is focused on areas where HIV transmission occurs most frequently in the U.S., providing 57 geographic focus areas in 26 states, Washington, DC, and Puerto Rico with an infusion of additional resources, expertise, and technology to develop and implement locally tailored EHE plans.

 Goal